vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/02-workflow-resources.md

 ```

 Open the file in the editor and look through the details.
+You will see it includes the resource configuration as well as its status.
 ```editor:open-file
 file: ~/exercises/my-first-workload-step-1-source.yaml
 ```
-Notice that several fields were dynamically populated with information from your workload (name, url, branch).
+Notice that several fields—name, url, and branch—were dynamically populated with information from your workload.
-Notice also that this resource configured FluxCD to check the repo every minute for new commits.
+Notice also that this resource is configured to check the source code repository every minute for new commits.

 Next, take a look at the status.
 ```editor:select-matching-text